miladtsx/p2p_lan_chat/docs/src/LEARNING_SUMMARY.md

 - **BitTorrent**: Decentralized file distribution
 - **IPFS**: Distributed file system
-- Your Chat's peer discovery is similar to how these systems find file sources
+- Our Chat's peer discovery is similar to how these systems find file sources

 ### Communication Systems